hilikliming/modern_algebra_with_friends/README.md

 - Field of Fractions and Euclidean Rings

 ### Part Two: Propositional and First-order Logic Primer
-#### Appendix A: Propositional and First-Order Logic, (Brief Discussion of Second Order Logic that may be expanded later)
+#### Appendix A: Propositional and First-Order Logic, (Brief Discussion of Second-Order Logic that may be expanded later)
 - Introduction and Elimination Rules for Logical Connectives
 - Quantifier Rules and Scope in Proofs
 - Practice Problems